Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Dynamical properties

-For equal times, these relations recover to the static equations~\eqref{static_eom}.
+For equal times, these relations reduce to the static equations~\eqref{static_eom}.
 Taking a time derivative and using the fluctuation-dissipation relations we find after a Fourier transform Eqs.~\eqref{dynamic_eom}.
-Eqs.~\eqref{a_c_dynamics},~\eqref{lambda_c_dynamics} also confirm, in a particular case, the time-translation invariance of the colored single site dynamics.
+We note also that Eqs.~\eqref{a_c_dynamics},~\eqref{lambda_c_dynamics} are fully consistent with the time-translation invariance of the colored single site dynamics.